brianredbeard/pyperclip/docs/index.rst

 You may get an error message that says: "Pyperclip could not find a copy/paste mechanism for your system.
 Please see https://pyperclip.readthedocs.io/en/latest/introduction.html#not-implemented-error for how to fix this."

-In order to work equally well on Windows, Mac, and Linux, Pyperclip uses various mechanisms to do this.
-Currently, this error should only appear on Linux (not Windows or Mac).
-You can fix this by installing one of the copy/paste mechanisms:
+In order to work on Windows, Mac, and Linux, Pyperclip uses various mechanisms.
+This error should now be rare on Linux systems when using a modern terminal emulator, as Pyperclip can use the **OSC 52** and **OSC 5522** control sequences.
+These work automatically over SSH and in many modern terminals without requiring any third-party packages.

+If you are on Linux and this feature is not supported by your terminal, you can fix this by installing one of the following copy/paste mechanisms:

 - ``sudo apt-get install xsel`` to install the ``xsel`` utility (for X11).
 - ``sudo apt-get install xclip`` to install the ``xclip`` utility (for X11).
 - ``sudo apt-get install wl-clipboard`` to install the ``wl-clipboard`` utility (for Wayland).
-- ``pip install gtk`` to install the gtk Python module.
 - ``pip install PyQt5`` to install the PyQt5 Python module.

 Pyperclip won't work on mobile operating systems such as Android or iOS, nor in browser-based interactive shells such as `replit.com <https://replit.com>`_, `pythontutor.com <http://pythontutor.com>`_, or `pythonanywhere.com <https://pythonanywhere.com>`_.